Dhanvantree

 Introduction

-In the world of investing things can seem complicated if you are not comfortable with the different terminology of mutual fund investment.
-Here, we’ll explore one such terminology, Market capitalisation.
+In the world of investing, things can seem complicated if you are not familiar with mutual fund terminology.
+Here, we’ll explore the term “market capitalisation.”

 What is Market Capitalisation?

 Market capitalisation, commonly known as market cap, is a financial metric used to measure the total value of a publicly traded company.
-Understanding market capitalization is essential for investors and analysts as it provides valuable insights into the relative size and significance of a company within the investment universe.
-Investors often use market capitalization to assess the company’s liquidity, risk profile, and growth potential
+Understanding it is essential for investors and analysts as it provides insights into the relative size and significance of a company.
+Investors often use market capitalisation to assess a company’s liquidity, risk profile, and growth potential.

 How Market Capitalisation gets Calculated?